Relocating when you own a house

 • Think early about your budget for the move and how you will fund it.
 Will you be able to afford the upfront expenses associated with relocating?
 How will owning a house in your current location impact this?
 Will you need to free up the cash from your current property before you’re able to afford a deposit on a new home?
 Will you be able to afford to rent or buy a new property whilst you wait for your current home to sell?

 • If you have a family with school-age children, think about school places as early as possible.
-Visit the local schools and speak to the headteacher about the likelihood of a space being available for your child/ren.
+Visit the local schools and speak to the headteacher about the likelihood of a space being available for your child/children.

 Get an instant free estimate